 Today is National Montana Day.
 There is much to be said about Montana.
 Big Sky Country.
 The 41st state to join the Union, Montana offers explorers both a rich history and exciting adventures.
 From the beauty of Glacier National Park, Yellowstone and the Little Big Horn, there is much to see and do.Continue reading “What the Heck is a Montana Catholic Burger?”

 Today is May Day.
 On May 1, 1886, in Chicago and other cities, a major union demonstration took place in support of the eight-hour workday.
 The Chicago protests lasted several days.
-On May 4, the strike at the McCormick Reaper Plant in the city turned violent.Continue reading “Kentucky Hot Browns”
+On May 4, the strike at the McCormick Reaper Plant in the city turned violent.Continue reading “The 1st of May and Kentucky Hot Browns”

 Once upon a time, a common enemy would unite people.
 World War II is a great example of a common enemy – Germany united Russia and America to fight on the same side.
 This common bond was never better demonstrated to the press than the reenactment of East Meets West on the banks of the Elbe River.Continue reading “East Meets West on the Banks of the Elbe”